Overview

 funds, commissions are charged for individual equity and debt securities transactions).

-brokers, generally fixed income trades.
+brokers, generally for fixed income trades.

 Fidelity enables Geneva Partners to obtain many no-load mutual funds without